elastic/jna-build/README.md

 =======================

-This project exists in order to build a jna jar which supports platforms supported by elastic.
-It builds native linux bits for jna in vagrant, and uses the provided native bits for mac and windows.
+This project exists in order to build a jna jar which supports platforms supported by Elastic.
+We strip out native libraries for platforms that we do not support.

 Publish to Maven Central (Normal case)
 --------------------------------------